-While wood and springs can be recycled or sold for scrap, padding and foams can be used to stuff throw pillows, make pet beds or refurbish seating cushions.
+While wood and springs can be recycled or sold for scrap, padding and foams can be used to stuff throw pillows and rag dolls, make pet beds or refurbish seating cushions.
 Fabric scraps can even become rags or be used for stuffing and other projects.

 Soon, several states including Rhode Island, Connecticut and California will actually require mattress recycling, subsidized in part by mattress manufacturers, retailers, and a small fee when new beds are purchased.
 A few other states have plans in the works as well.